 The steady, predictable weather on Pelee Island was on our side this year.
 A wet spring pushed back the start of the season slightly but once it got going it was on point throughout.

 There was timely rain in August pushing the sugars into the grapes and that fall weather!
-Not only did improve the grapes, it was beautiful for our team to harvest in!
+Not only did improve the grapes, it was beautiful for our team to carry out our 2019 harvest in!